-Maxim’s ‘Helpful Hottie’ Caitlin O’Connor Stuns In A Fishnet Bikini
+‘Maxim’s’ ‘Helpful Hottie’ Caitlin O’Connor Stuns In A Fishnet Bikini

 Caitlin O’Connor knows how to get pulses racing as a former Sports Illustrated girl, and the model put her skills to the test after posting a risqué photo of herself modeling a fishnet bikini to Instagram.

 The brunette beauty was first launched into the limelight after being crowned by Maxim as one of the “10 Hottest Girls in America.”
 She was also earned the title of Sports Illustrated’s“Lovely Lady of the Day” three times.
-The Pennsylvania native has also branched out into acting, and has appeared in shows such as Two and a Half Men, Ray Donovan, and Entourage, as well as multiple music videos.
+The Pennsylvania native has also branched out into acting and has appeared in shows such as Two and a Half Men, Ray Donovan, and Entourage, as well as multiple music videos.

 Since then, she has also found social media fame, and currently boasts nearly 600,000 followers on Instagram.
 She often shares bikini photos of herself, and this week was no exception.
-In one of Caitlin’s sizzling photos, she poses in a fishnet bikini that leaves very little to the imagination.
+In one of Caitlin’s sizzling photos, she posed in a fishnet bikini that leaves very little to the imagination.

 In the upload, Caitlin pulls her faded jean cutoffs down past her pert posterior, revealing a skimpy thong cut.
-The side angle gives a view of her killer curves, and her cleavage is covered by a fishnet covered triangle top.
+The side angle gives a view of her killer curves, and her cleavage is covered by a fishnet-covered triangle top.
 Caitlin completed the look with a fresh face and a simple bun.

 The post, done in coordination with clothing brand Fashion Nova, earned over 6,300 likes and around 180 comments.